bartczernicki/DecisionIntelligence.GenAI.Workshop/README.md

 1. **Read Persona** - Ideal for non-technical users not familiar with Decision Intelligence nor Generative AI
   -  No special requirements to read any of the workshop content.
 All the of the text, links & images are available by just navigating to the Notebooks folder and reading the section modules sequentially.
 Notebooks folder:   https://github.com/bartczernicki/DecisionIntelligence.GenAI.Workshop/tree/main/Notebooks
-  -  All Generative AI output is pre-run and available to read.
+- All Generative AI output is pre-run and available to read
 - Recommend further detailed book resources provided in the workshop to immerse yourself in Decision Theory, Decision-Making, Cognitive Theory etc.
-  -  Recommend companion book "Generative AI with Decision Intelligence" (coming late 2025).
+- Recommend companion book **"Generative AI with Decision Intelligence"** (coming late 2025) for more complete and advanced content
-5. All of the interactive results from the code execution are available to read as well.
-Those results are pre-cached and it can be read as if you had executed the code interactively.
+2. **Technical Persona** - Ideal for technical users that might not be familiar with Decision Intelligence nor Generative AI, but are familiar with Jupyter Notebooks and can execute tasks
+  -

 ## Requirements To Run & Modify - Interactive Notebooks